v-morello/riptide/README.md

 make install
 ```

 This simply runs ``pip install`` in [editable mode](https://pip.pypa.io/en/latest/reference/pip_install/#editable-installs), which means you can freely edit the code.
 It also installs any required dependencies with ``pip`` that are not present already.
-The installer also adds a link to the riptide pipeline executable `rffa` in your python environment using a [console_scripts entry point](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html), check that it all works by typing:
+The installer also adds links to two command-line apps in your python environment using [console_scripts entry points](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html):

+* `rffa`: The full end-to-end pipeline to search multiple DM trials, see below for details on how to use it.
+* `rseek`: A lightweight app to search a single time series and print significant candidates found, useful for quick data checks.

+You may check that it all works by typing:
 ```
 rffa -h
+rseek -h
 ```
-And you should see the full help of the pipeline application, see below for details on how to use it.
+And you should see the full help of both applications.

 ## Basic Usage: searching a single time series